-The Purple Cat was founded in 2003 to offer day-program alternatives for adults.
+The Purple Cat was founded in 2003 to offer day-program alternatives for adults with disabilities.
 Clients participate in a wide range of vocational functions, creative projects and classes that develop daily-living skills.
 The goal is to prompt each individual to achieve his or her potential.
 The Purple Cat motto is “Work hard, be kind and have fun.”

 With training and coaching, clients perform duties in agriculture, lawn care, snow removal, building maintenance, food service, animal care and office work.
 Individuals enjoy the satisfaction of receiving a paycheck for a job well done.